Sitemap

 Unnecessary Padding Upgrades?

-With most residential carpet styles, a standard Rebond pad will usually be more than sufficient.
 Don't be easily swayed by a salesperson who says you need to spend more for an upgraded pad or Specialized Carpet Pad unless the carpet manufacturer requires it.
+To avoid over-spending, match your carpet quality with your padding quality.
+There is no need to upgrade your padding unless you are buying a higher-quality carpet.

 Avoid Pushy Salespeople